Learn about our strings instructors below.

 Carrie Kimbrough

-Nashville native Carrie Kimbrough is the Director of Belmont Academy—the pre-college and community music program at Belmont University’s School of Music.
+Nashville native Carrie Kimbrough is the Director of Belmont Academy and Pre-College Programs at Belmont’s College of Music and Performing Arts (CMPA).
 She received both her B.M. in classical violin performance and her M.M in violin pedagogy (with an emphasis in early music) from Belmont University.
 Her Master’s thesis was titled Teaching with Style: Baroque Music for Modern Players Learning through the Suzuki Method.

-An avid early music enthusiast, Carrie performs regularly with Music City Baroque, an early music ensemble in Nashville, TN.
-She is also currently serving as secretary on the Music City Baroque Board.
+An avid early music enthusiast, Carrie performs regularly with Music City Baroque, an early music ensemble in Nashville, TN, and is currently serving as secretary on the Music City Baroque Board.
+She also enjoys being a part of the worship team at her church.
+When not working, she likes to read and spend time with her cat.

 Lessons Offered: Violin